-Information Type No written authorization needed for Written authorization needed for Non-Medical Records An adult customer, when competent A minor child (from a custodial parent or guardian) An emancipated minor child, when competentThe customer's legal The customer's spouseThe non-custodial parent of a guardian minor child customer The custodial parent of a minor child customer The customer's authorized representative A person with appropriate power of attorney (financial for non-medical information) The Well Woman HealthCheck program (WWHP) through the Arizona Department of Health when the customer has signed a BCCTP Patient Contact and Consent form (BC-102).
-A stepparent A customer that has been determined incompetent The customer's attorney The customer's conservator Any other third party A foster parent (only needed when the foster parent does not have legal guardianship) PAS Information Same as non-medical information, except that the customer's authorized representative must have written authorization.
+Information Type No written authorization needed for Written authorization needed for Non-Medical Records An adult customer, when competent A minor child (from a custodial parent or guardian) An emancipated minor child, when competentThe customer's legal The customer's spouseThe non-custodial parent of a guardian minor child customer guardian The custodial parent of a minor child customer The customer's authorized representative A person with appropriate power of attorney (financial for non-medical information) The Well Woman HealthCheck program (WWHP) through the Arizona Department of Health when the customer has signed a BCCTP Patient Contact and Consent form (BC-102).
+PAS Information Same as non-medical information, except that the customer's authorized representative must have written authorization.
 Same as non-medical information above Medical Records Same as PAS information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.
 Same as PAS Information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.